-Above all else, I'm proud to be Chris's daddy.
-My love for my son has no bounds, and he remains the inspiration for my writings, activism, volunteerism, and other efforts
+Above all else, I'm proud to be Hannah and Chris's daddy.
+My love for my kids has no bounds, and they remain the inspiration for my writings, activism, volunteerism, and other efforts

 I'm a bestselling, award-winning, critically acclaimed poet, author, playwright, filmmaker, volunteer, philanthropist, and activist.
 I've long been hailed for my insightful, timely, and often poignantly humorous body of poetry, prose, and commentary.

 My writings have been featured in Ebony, Essence, and Rhapsody Magazines, as well as in numerous print journals and ezines.
 I've been praised for my skill at combining traditional poetic elements with a modern improvisational style to highlight issues of cultural, political, and societal importance.

 An impassioned advocate for arts education, I've presented poetry workshops at numerous elementary, middle, and high schools.
 I also regularly visit college campuses and presents guest lectures on the topics of literature and publishing in the modern era.